dukenmarga/civil-engineering-reading/README.md

 # civil-engineering-reading
-Resources (book &amp; document) on internet all about civil engineering
+Resources (book &amp; document, software) on internet all about civil engineering

 ##Table of Content
 * [Structural](#structural)